Mr-Sheep/blog/content/blog/no-thank-you-adobe/no-thank-you-adobe.md

 sudo santactl rule --silent-block --path /Applications/Utilities/Adobe\ Creative\ Cloud/ACC/Creative\ Cloud\ Helper.app/
 ```

-feel free to kill the process from activity monitor now.
+feel free to kill the process from **Activity Monitor**.
+You don't have to see it again in some times.
+You will need to update the rules after updating those apps since it uses sha256sum as identifiers.

 incase you are wondering, photoshop 2022 and audition 2022 works just fine: